 long life the Befana!»

-So, on this day of tradition what have the Befana brought to you?
+So, what has the Befana brought you?